CoryManson/meloday-docker/readme.md

 # What’s Changed Since v2

-* **No more OpenAI** – Focused on **core functionality first** before expanding into AI recommendations in the future.
-* **Mood map integration** – More **random and creative titles/descriptions** based on expanded word choices.
-* **Plex username support** – The playlist description now **includes your Plex username** for a more personal touch.
-* **Next update time in the description** – Now tells you **exactly when the playlist will refresh**.
-* **More fallback methods** – If not enough historical data is available, Meloday will **use additional logic to fill the playlist** instead of leaving gaps.
-* **Now strictly maintains a single playlist** – Meloday is designed to provide one evolving playlist that updates throughout the day.
-The logic has been improved to ensure it no longer creates multiple playlists unintentionally.
-If you experienced this issue before, it should now be resolved.
+* **Docker support added** – Simplified deployment with a Docker container.
+* **Dynamic time period handling** – The script now reads time periods directly from the `config.yml` file.
+* **Improved error handling** – Ensures smooth operation and better debugging.

 # Who Made This?

-Just me, and a bit of help from ChatGPT!
-I’m learning as I go, and this seemed like a fun project to try out.
-It started as a small project for myself, but as I continued to use it, I found it really enjoyable and exciting to look forward to listening to every day!
-I figured I'd share it with the community, get more feedback, share the idea and see what happened!
+This project was created by [trackstacker](https://github.com/trackstacker) with contributions from the community.
 If you’re enjoying Meloday and feel like saying thanks, [a coffee is always appreciated](https://buymeacoffee.com/trackstack).
 No pressure at all though, I just want people to enjoy it!